 Legislation is Aimed at Reducing Opiate Addictions & Overdoses

-Legislation sponsored by Assembly Democrats Herb Conaway, Jr., M.D., Daniel Benson, Nancy Pinkin and Benjie Wimberly requiring health insurers to cover prescription pain relief medications designed to decrease abuse and addiction gained approval from an Assembly panel on Thursday.
+(TRENTON) – Legislation sponsored by Assemblymen Herb Conaway, Jr., M.D., Daniel Benson Nancy Pinkin and Benjie Wimberly requiring health insurers to cover prescription pain relief medications designed to decrease abuse and addiction was recently released by the General Assembly, 60-13-5.

-Specifically, the bill (A-1833) would require health insurers to provide health benefits coverage for prescribed abuse-deterrent opioid analgesic drugs.
+Specifically, the bill (A-4271) would require health insurers to provide health benefits coverage for prescribed abuse-deterrent opioid analgesic drugs.